Klasse-Digitale-Grafik/tutorials/Webhosting-Domain.md

 - [DigitalOcean Droplet](https://www.digitalocean.com/products/droplets/) `€5`
 - [Linode](https://www.linode.com/products/shared/) `€5`

-## Prices
+## 💸 Prices
 All prices as of April 2021.
 Usually, the price correlates with performance and the quality of the support.
+Products sorted by the cost of the most affordable option.

-## Glossary
+## 📒 Glossary
 - **(Web-)Hosting** often means an AMP-instance where you can run code (e.g. PHP) or databases and serve files (read more above)
 - **Server** often means a (virtual) computer, that you can configure to your own needs
 - **Managed** means that you don’t have to configure the server software yourself via the command line, but the provider offers you a user-interface (e.g. Plesk) to configure the server behaviour